-- a) The Committee shall be composed of not less than three Directors and not more than five Directors, including the Committee Chair.
-The Board, on the recommendation of the Board Executive and Governance Committee, appoints the Committee Chair and Committee members. - b) The College Board Chair and the College President and CEO shall serve as ex-officio, non-voting members.
-The Committee may engage independent consultants as required to assist with its duties. - c) The College Secretary shall serve as Secretary to the Committee.
-The Associate Vice President, Human Resources, shall also serve as a non-voting management resource.
+The Committee shall be composed of not less than three Directors and not more than five Directors, including the Committee Chair.
+The Board, on the recommendation of the Board Executive and Governance Committee, appoints the Committee Chair and Committee members.

+The College Board Chair and the College President and CEO shall serve as ex-officio, non-voting members.
+The Committee may engage independent consultants as required to assist with its duties.

+The College Secretary, or a nominee, shall serve as secretary to the Committee.
+The Associate Vice President, Human Resources, shall serve as a non-voting management resource.
+Additional resource personnel may be invited to attend meetings as required.

 The Committee is accountable to the Board.
-Except where the Board by resolution or through the Committee's Terms of Reference has authorised the Committee to act, the Committee has no authority to direct management or to commit Douglas College.
+Except where the Board by resolution or through the Committee's Terms of Reference has authorized the Committee to act, the Committee has no authority to direct management or to commit Douglas College.